ArduPilot/ardupilot_wiki/common/source/docs/common-loading-firmware-onto-pixhawk.rst

 It usually takes a few seconds for the bootloader to exit and enter the main code after programming or a power-up.
 Wait to press CONNECT until this occurs.

+.. note:: Updating the firmware to a newer version does not alter existing parameters unless the firmware is for a different vehicle, in which case parameters are reset to their default values for that vehicle.
+However, it is always a good idea to save your parameters to a file using the "Save to File" button on the Mission Planner's **CONFIG/Full Parameter Tree** tab before any firmware updates, just in case of any issues while updating.

 Using Beta and Developer Versions
 =================================